lm3nitro/Projects/Proxy/PolarProxy/Part 1-PolarProxy Install.md

 ![Pasted image 20240409185046](https://github.com/lm3nitro/Projects/assets/55665256/aa88535e-1941-4f5f-bc4f-d3d325e12dd8)

-### Redirecting traffic to the proxy:
+## Redirecting traffic to the proxy:

 By default, PolarProxy listens on TCP port 10443 for incoming HTTPS traffic.
 When it receives this traffic, it decrypts the TLS and saves the decrypted data to a pcap file.
 Encrypted traffic intended for port 443 is then forwarded to a genuine web server.
 To enable this functionality, clients need to be configured to redirect outgoing HTTPS traffic meant for TCP port 443 to PolarProxy's listening port, which is 10443.

 In order to do this, these are the steps I followed:

 ```
 sudo iptables -I INPUT -p tcp --dport 10443 -j ACCEPT
 sudo iptables -t nat -A OUTPUT -m owner --uid 1000 -p tcp --dport 443 -j REDIRECT --to 10443
 ```

-Testing the proxy with curl:
+Tested the proxy with curl:
 ```
 curl --insecure --connect-to www.netresec.com:443:127.0.0.1:10443 https://www.netresec.com/
 ```